 - Some paper forms come as a kit that includes software.

 This brand of form works with accounting software or by creating your own template.
-(I’ve used it with QuickBooks and it worked well for me.) https://amzn.to/331OBu9
+(I’ve used it with QuickBooks and it worked well for me.)
+Check out current pricing on Amazon: https://amzn.to/331OBu9

 - Use a 1099 Online Software Service